Skip to Content

 UPPS No. 02.02.02

 1. The purpose of this policy is to provide general guidelines for the administration of sponsored programs.
-Post Award Support Services has the authority and responsibility for promulgating policies and procedures related to post-award activities for sponsored programs.
+Post-Award Support Services in the Office of Sponsored Programs (OSP) has the authority and responsibility for promulgating policies and procedures related to post-award activities for sponsored programs.

 2. DEFINITIONS